 - Winner Creek Trail (3 miles) Easy

-- North Face Trail (2 mile) Difficult
+- North Face Trail (2 miles) Difficult

 - Crow Pass (21 miles) Moderate

-On Crow Pass you do not have to hike the entire way to see breathtaking sites.
+On Crow Pass, you do not have to hike the entire way to see breathtaking sites.

 Stop at the Kenai Peninsula Sign